 The American Midwifery Certification Board (AMCB), formerly the ACNM Certification Council, Inc. (ACC) is the national certifying body for Certified Nurse-Midwives (CNMs*) and Certified Midwives (CMs*).
 The certification function is a critical aspect of professional quality assurance in midwifery.
 Nurse-midwives have been certified by examination since 1971.
 At that time, certification rested within the American College of Nurse-Midwives (ACNM), first within the Division of Examiners, and then within the Division of Competency Assessment.
 In 1991, in keeping with the professional standard that certification should be separated from the professional organization, the ACC was incorporated as a distinct organization charged with functions related to the midwifery certificate.
 These functions include initial certification, recertification (Certificate Maintenance Program) and discipline.
 In 1998, in addition to the CNM certificate, the ACC began to offer certification to professionally educated midwives who were not first educated as nurses.
 The CM certificate is offered to candidates from ACNM accredited programs in midwifery.
 In 2005 the organization's name was changed to American Midwifery Certification Board but the goals of the organization have remained the same.

-The AMCB consists of officers (President, Secretary and Treasurer), a Board of Directors and committees responsible for the creation of the national certification examination, certificate maintenance, and research and credentialing/reporting.
+The AMCB consists of officers (President, Secretary and Treasurer), a Board of Directors, an office of full-time staff members and committees responsible for the creation of the national certification examination, certificate maintenance, and research and credentialing/reporting.